srosh/REPLica/README.md

 REPlica is a NodeJS REPL server with multiline input and code folding for objects and arrays in console.

 ### Installation
-Clone from git and run `npm install` to get the dependencies
+Clone from git repo and run `npm install` to get the dependencies

 	$ git clone git://github.com/srosh/REPLica.git
 	$ cd REPLica